 Figure 3: Elicited beliefs about survival vs. estimated objective (statistical) survival probabilities.
 Each bubble represents the average for a race/sex/age/health group.
-The x-axis shows the model-predicted (objective) survival probability, the y-axis the average self-reported survival probability for that group.
+The x-axis shows the model-predicted (objective) survival probability to the indicated target age.
+The y-axis shows the average self-reported survival probability for that group.
 Colors indicate the health state: dark green is excellent while red is poor health.
 The size indicates the number of observations in each cell.
 We exclude cells with less than 20 observations.